LesFerch/WinSetView/Manual.md

 \
 3) Set any direct registry entries, such as *Show File Extensions* and *Make All Folders Generic*, for the current user.
 \
-4) If custom *This PC and/or Network* views have been selected, create registry entries for those views.
+4) If a custom view for *This PC* has been selected, create registry entries for that view.
 \
 5) Copy FolderTypes key from HKEY_LOCAL_MACHINE (HKLM) to HKEY_CURRENT_USER (HKCU).
 \